joemasilotti/masilotti.com/src/_posts/2023-05-02-hide-web-rendered-content-on-turbo-native-apps.md

 ![Double title](/images/hide-web-rendered-content-on-turbo-native-apps/double-title.png){:standalone .rounded-none .max-w-xs}

-To make the app feel more native we can hide the web-based content and rely on the native navigation bar to convey the title of the page.
+To make the Turbo Native app feel more native we can hide the web-based title, the `<h1>`, and rely on the native navigation bar for the title of the page.

 ## Custom user agent